larryschirmer/deep_rl_continuous_control/Report.md

 ## Training Evaluation

-The model was trained for **25490 episodes** and achieved a moving average reward over 100 episodes of +30 for all 20 agents 5 times.
+The model was trained for **25490 episodes** and achieved a moving average reward over 100 episodes of +30 for all 20 agents 5 times (version 2).
 The model was set to go for 40000 epochs but stopped early after achieving target accuracy.

 ```python
 # early stopping loop break